JPMorgan admits it misjudged backing European Super League

 The bank was the sole lender to the new soccer competition which was masterminded by Real Madrid’s president Florentino Perez.

-The financing package was key to helping Perez win the trust of other major European clubs and draft a binding agreement that would commit an overall twelve clubs including Juventus (JUVE.MI), Manchester United (MANU.N), Liverpool and Barcelona to the new tournament, aimed at increasing revenues.
+The financing package was key to helping Perez win the trust of other major European clubs and draft a binding agreement that would commit an overall twelve clubs including Juventus, Manchester United, Liverpool and Barcelona to the new tournament, aimed at increasing revenues.

 But the plan collapsed on April 21 - less than 48 hours from being announced - with eight of the 12 founding members from England, Italy and Spain walking away under massive pressure from fans, politicians, soccer officials and even the British royal family.